felipeakira1/DesafioAtria/README.md

 ## Getting Started
 ### Prerequisites
 * Node.js installed on your system.
-* npm or yarn to manage packages.
+* npm to manage packages.

 ### Installation
 1. Clone the repository to your local machine.